tensorflow/tensorboard/tensorboard/plugins/graph/README.md

         -   Take the direct children nodes and group them into clusters by op-type.
         -   For each op cluster, detect series by greedily looking for numeric suffix changes.
-For example, 3 OpNodes with op 'Add': `add_1`, `add_2`, `add_3` will be grouped into a SeriesNode 'add_[1-3]'.
+For example, 3 OpNodes with op 'Add': `add`, `add_1`, `add_2`, `add_3` will be grouped into a SeriesNode 'add_[0-3]' (the missing '_0' is implicit).
-        -   Series groups require at least 2 nodes (later we filter out groups with less than 5 nodes) where the numeric suffix is in increasing order.
+        -   Series groups require at least 5 nodes (configurable parameter) where the numeric suffix is in increasing order.
         -   Children within a SeriesNode have a reference: `child.owningSeries = seriesName`.
-    -   If series has 5+ members,
         -   Add it to hierarchy and the metagraph, updating references, histograms, etc. The metagraph no longer considers the original OpNodes as direct children, if they are owned by a SeriesNode.
 -   'Adding edges'
-    -   For each BaseEdge
+    -   For each BaseEdge in the SlimGraph,
         -   Instead of creating an edge between the two nodes, create a MetaEdge between their ancestors underneath their common ancestor furthest from the root.
 Update the shared ancestor MetaNode's metagraph.